Why CxO’s must embrace modern cybersecurity practices

 Conclusion

-In the absence of a new strategy for cybersecurity, simply increasing the size of the cybersecurity spend may not be sufficient to cope with the magnitude of the threat at hand.
+In the absence of a new strategy for cybersecurity, simply increasing the size of the cybersecurity spending may not be sufficient to cope with the magnitude of the threat at hand.

-Cigniti’s Cyber Security Testing experts have a watchful eye on the technology landscape helping organizations to prevent, detect, and solve the complex security issues that damage brands and hamper productivity.
+Cigniti’s Cyber Security Testing experts have a watchful eye on the technology landscape, helping organizations prevent, detect, and solve the complex security issues that damage brands and hamper productivity.
 Organizations are protected by assessing system vulnerability, scanning digital threats, and defining intelligent, secure solutions that match end client needs.

 Cigniti has a proven record of helping a multi-billion-dollar pharmaceutical company obtain vulnerability assessments of its applications and derive value from the Information Security metrics.